grafalex82/nanodlpshield/README.md

 # Software

 Software is based on WiringPi library which provides a Arduino-like interface to drive RasPi's GPIOs.
+Additionally it uses [SpeedyStepper](https://github.com/Stan-Reifel/SpeedyStepper) library with minor modifications to drive stepper motor.

 Installing prerequisites
 ```bash